-Most players have a love/hate relationship with their driver.
 My golf driver lessons are designed to improve your consistency off the tee and get you into the fairway.
 Also, they will help you hit the ball longer and with a better trajectory.

 These detailed and illustrated lessons break the golf swing down into manageable pieces.
 Each piece of the golf swing is shown in still shot photograghs so you can compare your swing positions with mine.

 Each photograph is then described in exact detail so you can use the same position triggers that many of the touring pros use to guarentee consistency and confidence in their tee shots.